MichaelUnknown/mkpoker/README.md

 # mkpoker
 A Texas Holdem poker framework written in C++ 20.

 This is my personal take on a poker library that provides
 * rank, suit and card representation
 * hands and ranges
-* a hand strength evaluator
+* a hand strength calculator / evaluator
-* a game/table representation and implementation of poker rules (cash game)
+* a game / table representation and implementation of poker rules (cash game)
 * an implementation of the counterfactual regret algorithm (to be done)

 ### Goals for this library / project that I had in mind when I started: